marckean/marcseparation/_docs/53-general_events_2022.md

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="400" src="../blobs/generalevents/last_week_of_school_holidays_0.jpg"></p>

-On the same day, Alex's email to me, dated December 28, 2021 says that her BFF **Bec** is looking after the kids on Monday Jan 31:
+On this same day (December 28, 2021), another email from Alex says that her BFF **Bec** is looking after the kids on Monday Jan 31:

 ![](../blobs/generalevents/last_week_of_school_holidays_1.jpg)

 > Thursday, December 30, 2021

-However, this contradicts Alex's other email she sent to me dated December 30, 2021 (two days later) where she said school goes back on the Friday January 28, 2022:
+However, this email about Bec contradicts Alex's other email she sent to me dated December 30, 2021 (two days later) where she said school goes back on the Friday January 28, 2022:

 ![](../blobs/generalevents/last_week_of_school_holidays_2.jpg)

-So, back then when the emails were sent, in Alex's head, if she believed that school went back on the Friday January 28, 2022, then **Bec** can’t have possibly had plans to look after the kids on the following Monday, as the kids would have been in school.
+So, back then when the emails were sent, in Alex's head, **if she believed** that school went back on the Friday January 28, 2022, then **Bec** can’t have possibly had plans to look after the kids on the following Monday, as the kids would have been in school.

-Now (Thursday, January 26, 2022), as new information that came through since, we know that [school goes back](/marcseparation/general_events_2022/#school-holidays-ending) on Tuesday February 1st, 2022.
+Now (Thursday, January 26, 2022), as new **return to school** information has come through since then, we know that [school goes back](/marcseparation/general_events_2022/#school-holidays-ending) on Tuesday February 1st, 2022, and not the previous Friday *as the original messaging from the school*.

 Alex's email ***above*** clearly states that I can have the kids (January 27th, 28th, 29th, 2022), additionally, last month Alex was obviously bullshitting about Bec looking after the kids on Monday.

 > Friday, January 28, 2022

-Alex sends me an email to let me know that Chloe has a play date organised with Chloe's friend Emma on **Monday afternoon**:
+Alex sends me an email to let me know that Chloe has a play date organised with Chloe's friend Emma on **Monday afternoon** (January 31, 2022):

 ![](../blobs/generalevents/last_week_of_school_holidays_4.jpg)

- So ok, **Monday afternoon** would mean **Monday after lunch**.
+ So ok, **Monday afternoon** for Emma's play date would mean **Monday after lunch**.
 See [below](/marcseparation/general_events_2022/#dropping-the-kids-off).

 > Wednesday, January 26, 2022

-Also, with only a day’s notice she sends me a text saying that she wants to go away with the kids tomorrow night with Layla and making demands that I just need to comply.
+Also, with only a day’s notice Alex sends me a text saying that she wants to go away with the kids tomorrow night with Layla and making demands that I just need to comply.

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="400" src="../blobs/generalevents/last_week_of_school_holidays_3.jpg"></p>